jared-richard-clarke/student/scheme/interpreters/README.md

 # Interpreters

-This repository contains a collection of meta-circular interpreters and symbolic processors as written by others and myself.
+This repository contains a collection of LISP interpreters as written by others and myself.
 Most of these programs interpret Scheme programs, although one, currently, interprets Joy programs.

 ## Table of Contents